aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 30Mar18
+Had a one-way video interview for an internship.
+Worked on Section 6 for LaunchCode.

 ## 29Mar18
 Continued to work on Section 6 for LaunchCode.
 Looked for housing and some interview issues came up.
 Very busy and the exercises in Section 6 seem oddly difficult.